 - arc welders (240V, stick type) plus accessories

-- carpentry tools – especially large carpenters vices, metal jack planes, tri-planes and drawknives
+- carpentry tools – especially large carpenters vices, metric tape measures and tri-planes

-- building tools, especially builders squares and corner trowels
+- building tools, especially large metric tape measures and corner trowels

 - engineering and metalworking tools – especially HSS twist drills, metric taps & dies and hand-operated bench grinders

 - bicycle repair tools – especially spoke spanners

 - shoe repair tools – especially skiving knives

 - auto-mechanics tools – especially heavy duty foot-pumps, tyre pressure gauges and spark plug wrenches